FMCSA Post Accident Drug Testing

 The FMCSA Post-Accident Drug Testing Policy of Carriers

-To ensure your company, the driver, and yourself are protected, it's important to provide all CDL-licensed drivers with the necessary information regarding what to do post-accident.
-Your drug and alcohol testing policy should include such info.
-Make sure you have a copy of your company policy readily available for all drivers.
+To ensure your company, the driver, and yourself are protected, you must provide all CDL-licensed drivers with the necessary information regarding what to do post-accident.
+FMCSA Registration: Your drug and alcohol testing policy should include such info.
+Ensure you have a copy of your company policy readily available for all drivers.
 Here are some things that should be included:

 After an accident, drivers are expected to make themselves available for testing.
 If they do not comply with this request, it will be treated as if they had tested positive.
+FMCSA CSA Scores.
 However, the safety and well-being of the driver and any other parties involved in the accident come first.
-Thus, if medical assistance is required, the driver may leave the scene of the accident to seek such help.
-What is DOT SAP Program?
+Thus, if medical assistance is required, the driver may leave the accident scene to seek such help.
+What is the DOT SAP Program?

 Following medical treatment, drivers are then expected to return for post-accident testing whenever possible.
 Also, until after a post-accident alcohol test or 8 hours pass—whichever comes first—drivers must abstain from consuming alcohol.
 How To Request the DOT PIN Number?